 At Eckhardt Dental Centre in Penticton, our dentists perform a variety of oral surgery procedures including tooth extractions and frenectomies to treat dental issues and improve your oral health.

 What is Oral Surgery?

 If you are suffering from injuries, diseases, and any defects related to the head, face, neck, jaws, or oral cavity, oral surgery may be used to treat the issue.

-Our dentists always use the least invasive treatment possible for a given dental problem however, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.
+Our dentists always use the least invasive treatment we can for a given dental problem however, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

 A dental implant is a small titanium screw that functions like a natural tooth root.
-Our dentists place dental implants as part of the process to replace a missing teeth and restore the appearance and function of your smile.
-A dental implant, together with a tooth replacement such as a crown or bridge, looks and feels much like a natural tooth.
+Our dentists place dental implants as part of the process to replace missing teeth and help to restore the appearance and function of your smile.
+A dental implant, together with a tooth replacement such as a crown or bridge, can look and feel much like a natural tooth.

-Our dentists believe that it is always preferable to save a natural tooth, nonetheless there are some cases where it is just not possible.
+Our dentists believe that it is preferable to save a natural tooth, nonetheless, there are some cases where it is just not possible.
 If your tooth is too badly damaged as a result of decay, gum disease or injury, it may need to be extracted.

 Widsom Tooth Removal